-• file (str) - path to the input file.

-- validate (bool) whether to validate data as it is read, raising a ValidationError exception in the event of an error. - debug (bool) debug flag.
+- file (str) path to the input file. - validate (bool) whether to validate data as it is read, raising a ValidationError exception in the event of an error. - debug (boo1) debug flag.
 If True print debugging information to standard error.

-iterable reader class.
+Returns iterable reader class.

-airr.io.RearrangementReader
+Return type airr.io.RearrangementReader